 Behind the Governor’s Place is a lower-level plaza with the Great Pyramid, 260 feet (79 m) on each side.
 The top of the pyramid has the Temple of the Macaws, three other ruined temples, and amazing views across the hills.

 Uxmal was designated a UNESCO World Heritage site, there are 34 sites in that list including 6 natural wonders which means that Mexico is 7th in the list of World Heritage sites.

 Uxmal came highly recommended as a place we must see in the Yucatan, far more so than Chichen Itza which is apparently an incredible place but it is absolutely overwhelmed with vendors and locals wanting a piece of the tourist trade.
 At Uxmal, you really get a sense of the Mayan Empire and the incredible civilization that dominated in this part of the Yucatan.
-This site encourages you to explore more of the culture and enjoy what you learn of the Mayan heritage.
+There is much more to be discovered at Uxmal and many secrets lie hidden in the jungles of the Yucatan.

 Pin for later